segravjf/nba_player_similarity/README.md

 The NBA is replete with strong data sources.
 I initially used the [NBA API](https://github.com/swar/nba_api) to gather some basic stats for all players, but then decided it was actually easier to download the data of interest from [Basketball Reference](https://www.basketball-reference.com/), which has convenient datasets available for [advanced](https://www.basketball-reference.com/leagues/NBA_2023_advanced.html), [shooting](https://www.basketball-reference.com/leagues/NBA_2023_shooting.html), and [per possession](https://www.basketball-reference.com/leagues/NBA_2023_per_poss.html) for all players in an easily downloadable format.
 While the NBA API has more granular data available, I think I could piece together the profiles I want from the Basketball Ref data alone.
 I downloaded the datasets to CSV and imported them directly for use in the analysis.

 ## Results
-While there is a lot more detail in the notebook, there were some fascinating early results:
+The cosine similarity exercise outputted some fascinating early results before filtering to actually available players:

 ```python
 ## Find similar players to Bruce Brown